Fly on the Wall (song): Music video

 The video commences with a short segment of dramatic music.
-It then focuses on Cyrus, wearing a white tank top, jeans, boots and a black leather jacket, and her boyfriend leaving a movie theater and discussing the movie they saw.
+It then focuses on Cyrus, wearing a white tank top, jeans, boots and a black leather jacket, and her boyfriend leaving a theater and discussing the film they saw.
 Suddenly, Cyrus' boyfriend begins to cough as a full moon emerges from behind the clouds.
-Cyrus is confused, then horrified as she watches him transform into a paparazzi, and runs away from him as he shouts "Miley, come here!
+Cyrus is confused, then horrified as she watches him transform into a paparazzo, and runs away from him as he shouts "Miley, come here!
 I just want a couple of shots!" and tries to snap pictures of her.
 The music of "Fly on the Wall" begins as Cyrus runs into a parking garage and tries to hide behind a pillar and a black Mercedes-Benz SLR McLaren.
 As soon as Cyrus tries to move away from the car, a mob of paparazzi begins to chase her with their cameras.
 Throughout much of the video, Cyrus runs and hides from the mob.
 Clips interspaced throughout the video feature her in a long silver shirt and jeans singing and dancing in front of the Mercedes.
 Eventually, Cyrus is cornered by the paparazzi.
 She is scared, but then surprised and perplexed when the mob unexpectedly begins to dance in a synchronized manner.
 Her boyfriend, appearing normal, then arrives in the Mercedes to rescue her.
 Inside the car, Cyrus describes her strange encounter with the paparazzi to him.
-Unknown to Cyrus, her boyfriend has planted a video camera in the car; the music video concludes with a shot of the website he posts the video on beneath the headline, "Miley Cyrus Bugs at Paparazzi!!!"
-The music video to "Fly on the Wall" was first seen on December 5, 2008, on MTV's FNMTV.
+Unbeknownst to Cyrus, he has planted a video camera in the car; the video concludes with a shot of the website he posts the video on beneath the headline, "Miley Cyrus Bugs at Paparazzi!!!"
+The "Fly on the Wall" music video was first seen on December 5, 2008, on MTV's FNMTV.
 The video is inspired by Michael Jackson's iconic music video, "Thriller", but trades zombies for paparazzi.
-MTV also compared the "Fly on the Wall" video for those for "Circus" by Britney Spears and "Rumors" by Lindsay Lohan.
+MTV also compared the "Fly on the Wall" video to those for Britney Spears' "Circus" and Lindsay Lohan's "Rumors".